-Today, the crater is a popular tourist destination and is a National Natural Landmark.
+Today, the crater is a popular tourist destination and a National Natural Landmark.

 23. The Gila Cliff Dwellings National Monument

-Gila Cliff Dwellings National Monument was granted the status in order to protect Mogollon cliff dwellings in the Gila Wilderness on the headwaters of the Gila River in southwestern New Mexico.
+Gila Cliff Dwellings National Monument was granted the status to protect Mogollon cliff dwellings in the Gila Wilderness on the headwaters of the Gila River in southwestern New Mexico.

 The monument covers 533 acres (2.17 km2) and includes seven cliff dwellings.
-The site was inhabited by a small group of Mogollon people from the 12th and 13th Centuries.
+A small group of Mogollon people inhabited the site from the 12th and 13th Centuries.
 The largest dwelling has 42 rooms.